Last updated on January 9th, 2026 at 07:04 pm

 Xtrema ceramic pan

 My Xtrema 100% ceramic skillet.
-I feel that the non-stick quality does not perform as well as ceramic coating, and the pan can actually be a little difficult to clean.
+I feel that the non-stick quality does not perform as well as a ceramic coating, and the pan can be a little difficult to clean.
 I will have to part ways with this pan soon since I will be upgrading to an induction cooktop soon (watch for an upcoming post on that).

 Cast Iron cookware